-In the "limits setting?" menu, set "limit 1" to "upper", change to the next option and set to e.g. 1.00 ppm.
+▶ In the "limits setting?" menu, set "limit 1" to "upper", change to the next option and set to e.g. 1.00 ppm.

-Observe national regulations concerning limit values!
+Observe national regulations concerning limit values.

-- "Limit 2" is not required and can be deactivated by switching "limit 2" to "off". - Recommended "hyst.", i.e. the downward hysteresis of the measured value after a value has exceeded a limit without resetting the relay is "0.05 ppm" (default).
-I.e. the measured value must fall below 0.95 ppm in the above example in order for the relay to reset. - For an exceeded limit value to be indicated as alarm via the alarm relay both on the measuring device and in the control room, a time value (e.g. 10s) has to be entered in the menu option "limit faults" via "∆t on".
-This setting ensures that both the limit value relay and the alarm relay are activated after a limit value has been exceeded.
-The alarm relay is then triggered if the limit value is exceeded for longer than 10 s.
+- ▶ "Limit 2" is not required and can be deactivated by switching "limit 2" to "off". - ▶ Recommended "hysteresis limits", i.e. the downward hysteresis of the measured value after a value has exceeded a limit without resetting the relay is "0.05 ppm" (default).
+I.e. the measured value must fall below 0.95 ppm in the above example in order for the relay to reset. - ▶ In order that an exceeded limit value is indicated as an alarm via the alarm relay both on the measuring device DULCOMETER® D1C and in the control room, a time has to be entered in the "checkout time limits" option (e.g. 10 s) With this setting the limit value relay is switched immediately and the alarm relay is then triggered if the limit value is exceeded for longer than 10 s.
 A limit value infringement is thereby also output as an alarm.
 It is recommended that the fluoride metering pump is not directly switched off with the alarm relay output but that a relay with several contacts is connected in between.
 This makes it possible to switch off the fluoride-metering pump directly, independently of the PLC, while at the same time activating a siren and/or warning light. - via PLC (via standard signal output 1)